centreon/centreon-archived/doc/en/administration_guide/poller/wizard_add_poller.rst

     the Remote Server and the Poller, check the **Advanced: reverse Centreon Broker communication flow** checkbox.

-Wait few seconds, the wizard will configure your new server.
+Wait a few seconds, the wizard will configure your new server.

 The Poller is now configured: